History Of West Beach - FAQs

 Can the Environment Agency funding for Hayling Island be used for timber maintenance?

-The £3.3million of Environment Agency funding which has been awarded to HBC for works on Hayling Island is for beach management only; this is the recycling and import of shingle.
-The shingle is placed on the beach at Eastoke to help reduce flood and erosion risk to the properties and residents here.
+The Environment Agency funding awarded to HBC is to manage flood risk at Eastoke, through the recycling and import of shingle.
+The shingle is placed on the beach at Eastoke to help reduce flood and erosion risk to the high number of properties and residents here.
 The funding cannot be used for the maintenance of coastal structures.
 Funding for routine maintenance of coastal structures is sourced from HBC.

 Should future development of West Beach be considered, the results of coastal monitoring at this site and the coastal risk zones will need to be taken in to account before any decisions are made.